lllyasviel/ControlNet/README.md

 ![p](github_page/uc2a.png)

-**No prompts.
-No "positive" prompts.
-No "negative" prompts.**
+No prompts:

 ![p](github_page/uc2b.png)

-Note that the below example is 768×768. **No prompts.
+Note that the below example is 768×768.
+No prompts.
 No "positive" prompts.
-No "negative" prompts.**
+No "negative" prompts.

 ![p](github_page/uc1.png)